The True Story Behind the Movie 'Tolkien'

 Yes.
 John Ronald Reuel Tolkien was born on Jan.
 3, 1892 in Bloemfontein, which was then part of the Orange Free State before it was later annexed by the British, eventually becoming part of South Africa.
 Tolkien’s parents were British — his father Arthur Reuel Tolkien was a bank manager, and his his mother Mabel Suffield Tolkien had been a missionary in Zanzibar.
 Tolkien’s father died in Africa when he was young, after which his mother took him and his brother to live in England.

-Mabel died in 1904, leaving her sons in the care of a Catholic priest in Birmingham, as depicted in Tolkien.
-The young Tolkien was later sent to attend the King Edward’s Grammar School in Birmingham, where he would meet some of his closest friends.
+Mabel died in 1904, leaving her sons in the care of a Catholic priest in Birmingham, as depicted in Tolkien, but not before enrolling the young Tolkien at Birmingham’s King Edward’s Grammar School, where he would meet some of his closest friends.

 Did Tolkien form a literary society while in grammar school?